V-Vasylchuk/cinema-app/README.md

 # ![logo.png](img%2Flogo.png) Cinema-Service ![logo.png](img%2Flogo.png)
-This is a web application project is an imitation of the operation a cinema.
+This web application project is an imitation of the operation of a cinema.
 Service based on Hibernate and Spring frameworks using general REST principles.

 # ![gears_logo.png](img%2Fgears_logo.png) Features ![gears_logo.png](img%2Fgears_logo.png)